jcmturner/ddns/README.md

 configuration

 Run the following commands.
-You will be prompted for your AWS access keys and secret keys, and a username and password that will be used to secure requests to teh API.
+You will be prompted for your AWS access keys and secret keys, and a username and password that will be used to secure requests to the API.
 ```bash
 export GOOS=linux
 export GOARCH=amd64